-It’s a good idea to withdraw your Holochain funds from the exchange as soon as you’ve acquired them – it’s much safer to keep cryptocurrencies in a digital wallet than on an exchange.
+It’s a good idea to withdraw your tokens funds from the exchange as soon as you buy Holochain – it’s much safer to keep cryptocurrencies in a digital wallet than on an exchange.

 How to trade Holochain – step-by-step guide

 In our experience you may struggle to find a trading platform that offers HOT, but that situation may change.
-Plus500 and eToro are two of the most popular crypto trading platforms, so make sure you check them out.
+Plus500 and eToro are two of the most popular crypto Brokers, so make sure you check them out.

 Step 2.
 Deposit money